 instructions on how the API should be integrated and used

 effectively, which are accessible via

-- Client - a legal entity (not a consumer) that has engaged into the
+- Client – a legal entity which has engaged into this Agreement.

-- Client ID - unique code assigned to the Client, provided to the
+- Client ID – unique code assigned to the Client, which is

-the API key in order to authorize the Client with the authentication
+to the API key in order to authorise the Client with the

-server to avoid Client impersonation, provided to the Client via an
+is provided to the Client via an encrypted file.

 - IP address – an IP address that is indicated by the Client and

 assigned to it as the main IP address which is used to access the